cal-weng/terminus/docs/manual/larepass/integrations.md

 4. Follow the login prompts to authorize your account.

 Once authorized, you'll see the connected account in the integration list.
-You can select the storage for [Olares backup](../olares/settings/backup.md)
+You can select the storage for [Olares backup](../olares/settings/backup.md) or access the storage in **Files** > **Cloud Storage** in Olares.

 ## Add a cloud storage using API-keys